Skip to main content

 • eat cool, soft food

-• chew on the side of your mouth opposite to the affected area
+• chew on the opposite side to the affected area

 These can help relieve your symptoms for a short time.
 But you should see your dentist as soon as possible.